JVerwolf/byzantine_generals/README.md

-# Byzantine Generals
+# The Byzantine Generals Problem
 ### Background
-This problem was introduced by Leslie Lamport in the paper [The Byzantine Generals Problem](https://www.microsoft.com/en-us/research/uploads/prod/2016/12/The-Byzantine-Generals-Problem.pdf), where he describes the problem as follows:
+This problem was introduced by Leslie Lamport in his paper [The Byzantine Generals Problem](https://www.microsoft.com/en-us/research/uploads/prod/2016/12/The-Byzantine-Generals-Problem.pdf), where he describes the problem as follows: